fbpx

 Front End Ratio (Housing Expense)

-This percentage of your gross income goes to your housing expense.
-The housing expense comprises principal and interest payments on your home loan, private mortgage insurance, property taxes, property insurance, HOA fee (if any) and private mortgage insurance.
+This percentage of your gross income goes to housing expenses.
+These expenses comprise principal and interest payments on your home loan, private mortgage insurance, property taxes, property insurance, and the HOA fee.

 For example, if your monthly gross income is $8000 and you are paying $2000 for your principal and interest payment, property tax, private mortgage insurance (if any) and property insurance your front-end ratio is 25%.